-If you are getting ready to travel to Costa Rica, or just want to learn about Costa Rica in general, our frequently asked question guide is a helpful resource to find short answers to specific questions that you may have in mind.
+If you are getting ready to travel to Costa Rica, or just want to learn about Costa Rica in general, these answers to commonly asked question about travel to Costa Rica is a helpful resource.
+Here you will find short answers to specific questions on all aspects of a typical vacation to Costa Rica.

 I have covered a number of areas that came up frequently during our travel consulting days, as well as general questions that we got by email.
 I ended up putting together 29 of the the most commonly asked questions about travel to Costa Rica

 If you are traveling to Costa Rica for a specific reason such as surfing, fishing or about moving or buying real estate in Costa Rica You can check out each one of those links for more detailed information on those specific areas.

 29 Questions about Travel to Costa Rica

 1. Do I need a passport to go to Costa Rica?